nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateFloat64

-Generates a random float64 value.
+Generates a random floating point number with a max precision of 17.
+Go float64 adheres to the IEEE 754 standard for double-precision floating-point numbers.

 **Parameters**